OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   - hermite = 4

-  Motion blur type for PolygonMesh/Points/Curves in alembic file.
+  <p>Motion blur type for PolygonMesh/Points/Curves in alembic file.

 "static" will treat the mesh as static.